SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 #### ContactBook

 Now we define the class modeling the contact book.
-As for the contact class, it is simple and quite straightforward.
+As for the contact class, it is straightforward.

 ```
 Object << #ContactBook